bertbesser/dvc-walkthrough/README.md

 0  1  2  3  4  5  6  7  8  9 # one folder of images for each digit
 ```

-Analogously, you can skip to any of your versioned pipelines and inspect their configuration, training data, models, metrics, etc.
+Similarly, you can skip to any of your versioned pipelines and inspect their configuration, training data, models, metrics, etc.

 *Remark*:  Recall that DVC configures Git to ignore output data.
 How is versioning of such data implemented?
 DVC manages output data in the repository's subfolder `.dvc/cache` (which is also ignored by Git, as configured in `.dvc/.gitignore`).
 DVC-cached files are exposed to us as hardlinks from output files into DVC's cache folder, where DVC takes care of managing the hardlinks.

 ![dvc cache](https://blog.codecentric.de/files/2019/03/dvc_cache.jpg)

 # Reproduce the pipeline
 Pat yourself on the back.
-You have mastered *building* a pipeline, which is the hard part. *Reproducing* (parts of) it is easy af.
+You have mastered *building* a pipeline, which is the hard part. *Reproducing* (parts of) it, i.e., re-executing stages with changed dependencies, is easy af.
 First, note that if we do not change any dependencies, there is nothing to be reproduced.

 ```bash
 $$ dvc repro evaluate.dvc